 About the FRG

-The companies comprising the FRG joined together to address the unsafe conditions created by AltEn’s mismanagement of solids and water generated by the ethanol production process on-site and are participating in the NDEE’s Voluntary Clean-up Program based on a Memorandum of Agreement.
-The FRG has stabilized the AltEn site, developed a Remedial Action Plan (RAP) for water stored at the site and is developing a RAP for the onsite solids.
+The companies comprising the FRG joined together to address the unsafe conditions created by AltEn’s mismanagement of solids and water generated by the ethanol production process on-site and are participating in the NDWEE’s Voluntary Clean-up Program based on a Memorandum of Agreement.
+The FRG has stabilized the AltEn site, developed a Remedial Action Plan (RAP) for water stored at the site, and completed the Wet Cake RAP with the full removal of all wet cake in August 2025.
 This work is helping the FRG to ensure the safety of the surrounding community and environment.
-To date, there has been no evidence of impacts to local drinking water.

 The FRG members do not own the site, have never operated the ethanol facility, and played no role in AltEn’s management of its facility.
 The site owner, AltEn, is the permitted entity at the site and is not a member of the FRG and is not contributing to the voluntary measures being implemented by the FRG.